 - Normalize all images to a form that can be natively decoded by a browser

 So how well does this work?
 After 3+ years of implementing these optimizations for WebViewer, we are able to say that it indeed works very well.
 Once the PDF has been optimized for web viewing, all of pdf.js’s shortcomings melt away, and viewing is

 These optimized documents have also served as a good basis for implementing PDF features such as interactive forms and annotations.

-Displaying a PDF within a web browser is by no means trivial.
-What is clear is that for accurate and reliable viewing, the PDF needs to be “normalized” to a web friendly representation.
+Displaying a PDF in a PDF viewer using HTML5 is by no means trivial.
+What is clear is that for accurate and reliable viewing in a web browser, the PDF needs to be “normalized” to a web friendly representation.
 Some normalization methods, such as converting to images, do work, but with limitations.
 Sophisticated normalization, such as what is done for WebViewer, offer an experience that approaches that of a native PDF viewer.

 What a difference 18 months makes.
 Most of the article above holds, however new technology and an innovative approach has allowed us to provide reliable and correct in-browser PDF rendering without the need to pre-process.
 (And no, not by using pdf.js, its problems remain.)
 Check out the newly released Webviewer 2.0, and our post on PDFNetJS .